The Chosen One (2023 TV series): Production

 What they've done with this is just masterful...
 It looks like Roma or City of God, a six-part series of absolute beauty and I've loved every second of this... [the show is] a horror story, but also a coming of age and has a Stand by Me vibe...

 — — Mark Millar, co-creator of the show's source material, Chosen (American Jesus).

 Initially, Mark Millar and Peter Gross' Millarworld comic book trilogy Chosen (American Jesus) was set to be adapted into a feature film in March 2009, with Matthew Vaughn to direct, and produce under his Marv Films banner with Kris Thykier, after collaborating with Millar on Kick-Ass (2010).
 However, Vaughn denied he was directing the movie, and claimed to have only been discussing with Millar.
 Waypoint Entertainment was also to be involved, and attempted to restart the project in 2016.

 In July 2018, a multilingual television series adaptation of the comic was announced (alongside other Millarworld properties) for Netflix, with Everardo and Leopoldo Gout serving as showrunners and executive producers, with the former also directing.

 Principal photography was set to begin sometime in spring 2020, but was delayed due to the COVID-19 pandemic.
 Filming eventually commenced on April 25, 2022, in Baja California in Mexico.
 On June 16, 2022, a van accident occurred outside the set that killed two cast members, and injured six crew members from the show, as a result of a new driver going at high speeds combined with a majority of the passengers not wearing seatbelts, leading production company Redrum to suspend production temporarily.
 Additionally, a writer on the show, Rick Zazueta, had claimed in a Facebook post that other cast members had expressed concerns over "logistical and transportation issues" prior to the accident.

 The series had its first look at the 2022 Netflix Tudum event, where Tenoch Huerta and Dianna Agron were announced as part of the cast.

 Release

 In March 2023, Netflix officially announced the series, on top of revealing a new poster artwork.
 In June, the first teaser trailer premiered at that year's Tudum event.

 The Chosen One streamed all six episodes worldwide on August 16, 2023.

 Reception

-On review aggregator website Rotten Tomatoes, the series holds a 86% approval rating with an average rating of 6.3/10 based on 7 reviews.
+On review aggregator website Rotten Tomatoes, the series holds an 86% approval rating with an average rating of 6.3/10 based on 7 reviews.